m0ru/bak/02a_state_of_the_art.md

 ![MVVM-architecture (source: <https://en.wikipedia.org/wiki/File:MVVMPattern.png>)](./figures/mvvm.svg){#fig:mvvm height=8cm}

-\subsection{Angular 1.x MVC}\label{ref:angular-mvc}
+\subsection{Angular 1.x MVC}{#ref:angular-mvc}

 <!--<!--TODO  {Too much detail!
 Move a lot of these details to later chapters (e.g. "solution » ng best practices" or "solution » why we moved from ng to ng-redux") -->

 Angular 1.x is a javascript-framework that roughly follows the MVC/MVVM architectures, but has a few conceptual variations and extensions.

-On the View-side of things there's templates (see fig. \ref{fig:ng-template} <!-- TODO broken ref --> for an example from the webofneeds-codebase).
+On the View-side of things there's templates (see [@fig:ng-template] <!-- TODO broken ref --> for an example from the webofneeds-codebase).
 These are either specified in an html-file and then later linked with a controller or are a string in the declaration of something called a "directive" (which are custom html tags or properties).
 Every template has a scope object bound to it and can contain expressions---e.g. those in curly braces---that have access to that scope object.
-For the example in fig. \ref{fig:ng-template} this means, that---in the HTML that the user gets to see---the curly braces will have been replaced by the result of `self.post.getIn(['won:hasContent','won:hasTextDescription'])` (the `getIn` is there because `post` is an immutable-js^[https://facebook.github.io/immutable-js/] object).
+For the example in [@fig:ng-template] this means, that---in the HTML that the user gets to see---the curly braces will have been replaced by the result of `self.post.getIn(['won:hasContent','won:hasTextDescription'])` (the `getIn` is there because `post` is an immutable-js^[https://facebook.github.io/immutable-js/] object).
 Practically every time the result of that expression changes, angular will update the displayed value.
 Basically every expression causes a "watch" to be created (this can also be done manually via `\$scope.watch`).
 On every "digest-cycle""hecks all of these watch-expressions for changes and then executes their callbacks, which in the case of the curly-braces causes the DOM-update.

 Beyond the curly braces, angular also provides a handful of other template-utilities in the form of directives.
 For instance the property-directive `ng-repeat` allows iterating over a collection as follows: